Sophie Marceau

 Vincent, son of Sophie Marceau

-Żuławski showcased Sophie's talent in the films "L'Amour Braque" (1985), "My Nights Are More Beautiful Than Your Days" (1989), and "La Note Bleue" (1991), although these films didn't bring her wealth or global fame.
+Żuławski showcased Sophie's talent in "L'Amour Braque" (1985), "My Nights Are More Beautiful Than Your Days" (1989), and "La Note Bleue" (1991), though these films didn't bring her wealth or worldwide recognition.

 The marriage with the director lasted 18 years